 - Olive oil

 This is cooked in a casserole dish or Dutch oven, so is suitable for a standard oven or Big Green Egg.
+I smoke the meat in the Big Green Egg, see the section below for specifics on that.

 - Pre-heat the oven or Big Green Egg to 120°C/250°F.